 Department Chair Position Description

-The Department Chairs will report directly to their department appropriate administrator.
+The department chairs will report directly to their department appropriate administrator.

-Duties of the Department Chair are limited to:
+Duties of the department chair are limited to:

 In consultation with the appropriate administrator and in collaboration with other units, develop annual and quarterly course schedules based on sound enrollment planning and student needs.
 This may include, depending on the department, coordinating class schedules to accommodate a variety of general and specialized transfer degrees, and eLearning on a district basis.